GoInterject/GoInterject.github.io/wAbout/Updating-INTERJECT.md

 INTERJECT often comes out with new features and updates.
 When doing so, it is a priority to make updating INTERJECT as easy as possible, so that you can access these features.
 In this walk-through, you will see how to add these updates quickly.

-Here is a quick walk-through video:
+Here is a brief video on Updating Interject, followed by a more detailed walkthrough.

-   <iframe width="560" height="315" src="https://www.youtube.com/embed/-PVuTGZ1qz4" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>{: .center-image }
+<iframe src="https://youtu.be/uxZB1OYQE0k" height="315" width="560"></iframe>

 ###  Updating to the Newest Version of INTERJECT